-- 1. All drilling is with long holes (>1000m) and deflected long holes with both azimuth and dip changing materially from the collar to intersection.
-Coordinates of mid-point of intersection are presented in this table. - 2.
-All intersections quoted are based on a minimum width of 1.0m and lower cut-off grades of 0.3% copper or 0.5% zinc.
-No top-cut has been applied to achieve the averages. - 3.
-Quoted average grades are length and density weighted. - 4.
-All intercept lengths are down-the-hole lengths and true widths are unknown.
+1. Drilling was conducted by means of long mother-holes (>1000m) and deflections therefrom.
+Azimuths and inclinations change significantly from the collar to the intersection points.
+Coordinates of the mid-point of the intersection are presented in the table above.

+2. All intersections quoted are based on a minimum width of 1.0m and lower cut-off grades of 0.3% copper or 0.5% zinc.
+No top-cut has been applied.

+3. The quoted average grades are length and density weighted (Appendix 1).

+4. All intercept lengths are down-the-hole lengths.